akka/akka-grpc/CONTRIBUTING.md

 ## General Workflow

-The below steps are how to get a patch into a main development branch (e.g. `master`).
+The below steps are how to get a patch into a main development branch (e.g. `main`).
 The steps are exactly the same for everyone involved in the project (be it core team, or first time contributor).

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka-grpc/issues) and [existing pull requests](https://github.com/akka/akka-grpc/pulls) for existing work.